liquity/dev/README.md

 ### Gas compensation schedule

-When a borrower opens a loan, an additional 10 LUSD debt is issued, and 10 LUSD is minted and sent to a dedicated externally owned account (EOA) for gas compensation - the "gas address".
+When a borrower opens a trove, an additional 10 LUSD debt is issued, and 10 LUSD is minted and sent to a dedicated externally owned account (EOA) for gas compensation - the "gas address".

 When a borrower closes their active trove, this gas compensation is refunded: 10 LUSD is burned from the gas address's balance, and the corresponding 10 LUSD debt on the trove is cancelled.